lavie/runlike/README.md

       --read-only                      Mount the container's root
                                        filesystem as read only

-      --rm                             Automatically remove the container
-                                       when it exits
       --runtime string                 Runtime to use for this container --security-opt list              Security Options
       --shm-size bytes                 Size of /dev/shm